Edwardbafford/notes/Notes/Software Engineering/Theory/Site Reliability Engineering.md

 Reliability Hierarchy
 - [[#Monitoring|Monitoring]] - allows for awareness of issues
 - [[#Incident Management|Incident Management]] - how issues are handled
-- Testing and Release procedures - to proactively prevent incidents
+- [[#Release Procedures|Release Procedures]] - to prevent changes from causing issues
-- Robust designs - to proactively prevent incidents
+- Robust designs - to minimize the impact of incidents